VSCodeVim/Vim/README.md

 #### Plugins
 We can now support neovim plugins through the vim.neovimPlugins and vim.neovimSettingsPath.

+We will probably move this to the wiki when this lands.

 Supported plugins (we've verified these play nice with VSCode)
 * [targets.vim](https://github.com/wellle/targets.vim)